 Notes

-• Very ripe, with black spots, bananas have the most natural sweetness and will make these muffins taste best.
+• Very ripe bananas with brown spots have the most natural sweetness and will make these muffins taste best.

 Nutrition